Search

 You may think of encouragement as praise and reinforcement, but it’s more than that.
 Praise is limited; it’s a verbal reward.
 Praise emphasizes competition, has to be earned and is often given for being the best.
 Encouragement is given freely.
 It can involve noticing something in a person that others take for granted or affirming something that others notice but never think of mentioning.

-Encouraging your spouse through positive communication can change his or her entire approach to life.
+Encouraging your spouse through positive communication can change their entire approach to life.
 Here are some tips to help you become an encourager so your spouse can become all he or she was meant to be.

 Gentleness